 We've talked about the amazing flavors and crust you get from baking bread in a cast iron skillet- you can't beat it.
-Your cast iron skillet or Dutch oven is probably the most reliable piece of equipment to have in the kitchen and let's face it, there's nothing like the smell of fresh bread.
+Your cast iron skillet or Dutch oven is probably the most reliable piece of equipment to have in the kitchen and let's face it, there's nothing like the smell of fresh yeast bread.

 One of the main ingredients found in a bread recipe is flour (wheat), which helps gives it structure.
 Well, gluten is the proteins found in wheat- whether you're using all-purpose flour, whole wheat flour, rye flour, bread flour, cake flour.
 However, this can be a problem for folks who have gluten sensitivity, celiac disease, or who just avoid wheat-based foods altogether.
 If you can't consume wheat, you might think that regular bread is off of the list of foods you can eat.